vvorld/getid-ios-sdk/README.md

 ### Profile data
 If you have some information about the user before the verification flow started, you can pass it to the SDK as `profileData`.

-The SDK can use this data to prefill the form if the flow contains the `form` step.
+The SDK can use this data to prefill the form if the flow contains the `Profile Data` step.
 The user can edit this information while filling out the form.

-If the form does not contain a `profileData` field (or there is no `form` step in the flow) then this field will be sent to the GetID server without the user's edit.
+If the form does not contain a `profileData` field (or there is no `Profile Data` step in the flow) then this field will be sent to the GetID server without the user's edit.

 ```swift
 GetIDSDK.startVerificationFlow(